Malinchristina/handbook-for-burnout/README.md

 User stories are used in this project to define and prioritize individual features or requirements from the user's perspective.
 Each user story outlines a specific need or goal, guiding the development of functionality in a user-centered manner.
 This approach helps ensure that each task contributes to the overall project objectives and allows for iterative refinement and adjustment.

-View all user storys [here](https://github.com/users/Malinchristina/projects/3).
+View all user stories [here](https://github.com/users/Malinchristina/projects/3).

 <details><summary>Example of a User Story</summary> <p align="left"> <img src="./documentation/readme_photos/us.png" alt="Example of user story" width="600"></p></details>